SundaeCHX/Little_python/Key_monitoring/README.md

 Key_monitoring "virus", can be packaged as a Windows executable program, using Extension's icon and named in order to disguise.

-Record the host key and the window, boot from the start, to determine the Internet can be connected to the log will be sent to the specified mailbox.
+Record the host key and the window, boot from the start, to determine the Internet can be connected to the log will be sent to the specified mailbox （ Need a send mailbox and an accept mailbox, you need to open the SMTP service in the mailbox official website ）.

 Note Modify the mailbox settings in the Key_monitoring / Extension.py code.